moxystudio/eslint-config/README.md

   }
   ```

-  ℹ️ If your project is Isomorphic / Universal, you may want to enable the `node` environment as well.
+  ℹ️ If your project is isomorphic / universal, you may want to enable the `node` environment as well.
 </details>

 <details>